yanweibj/easy-driver/readme.md

 1. Download [easy-driver-master.zip](https://github.ibm.com/aaronhc/easy-driver/archive/master.zip).
 2. Unzip **easy-driver-master.zip** to a directory of your choice.
-3. In Terminal, go to that directory, and run `npm install`.
+3. In Terminal, change the current directory (`cd`) to the unzipped directory, and run `npm install`.

 ## Run Sample Test Cases